nickp10/youtube-music-ts-api/README.md

 Using the API
 ----
 This node module can be used as a dependency of another node module.
 Run `npm install youtube-music-ts-api --save` to add it as a dependency to your node module.
-An example usage of the module (note this example was built with the TypeScript target set to es6 and module set to commonjs, i.e. `tsc demo.ts --target es6 --module commonjs`):
+An example usage of the module (note this example was built with TypeScript using these options `tsc demo.ts --target es2017 --module esnext --moduleResolution node`):

 ```
 import YouTubeMusic from "youtube-music-ts-api";